gdurante2019/graph-workout-streamlit/README.md

 ## Planned Feature Additions
 * Deploying this code using Streamlit to allow everyone to generate a workout graph easily from a simple interface -- DONE.
-The Streamlit app can be accessed at https://share.streamlit.io/gdurante2019/graph-workout-streamlit/main/Graph-from-fitfile-062122_copy.py.
 * Option to add photo thumbnail with name caption -- This is on the back burner for now.